 Benzodiazepines have less severe side effects and are not as likely to result in accidental overdose as barbiturates.
 Examples of benzodiazepines include Valium and Ativan.

 Here are some key points about barbiturates.
-More detail and supporting information can be found in the main article.

 - Between the 1920s and the mid-1950s, barbiturates were practically the only drugs used as sedatives and hypnotics.